sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 #  Change Log

+Changes from version 03 to version 04:

+- Reduced representation complexity of the media-entry type
+- Added more signature schemes from COSE
+- Included a minimal required set of normative language
+- Reordering of attribute name to integer label by priority according to semantics

+Changes from version 02 to version 03:

+- Updated core CDDL including the CDDL design pattern according to RFC 8428.

+Changes from version 01 to version 02:

+- Enforced a more strict separation between the core CoSWID definition and additional usage by moving content to corresponding appendices.
+- Removed artifacts inherited from the reference schema provided by ISO (e.g. NMTOKEN(S))
+- Simplified the core data definition by removing group and type choices where possible
+- Minor reordering of map members
+- Added a first extension point to address requested flexibility for extensions beyond the any-element

+Changes from version 00 to version 01:

+- Ambiguity between evidence and payload eliminated by introducing explicit members (while still
+- allowing for "empty" SWID tags)
+- Added a relatively restrictive COSE envelope using cose_sign1 to define signed CoSWID (single signer only, at the moment)
+- Added a definition how to encode hashes that can be stored in the any-member using existing IANA tables to reference hash-algorithms

+Changes since adopted as a WG I-D -00:

+- Removed redundant any-attributes originating from the ISO-19770-2:2015 XML schema definition
+- Fixed broken multi-map members
+- Introduced a more restrictive item (any-element-map) to represent custom maps, increased restriction on types for the any-attribute, accordingly
+- Fixed X.1520 reference
+- Minor type changes of some attributes (e.g. NMTOKENS)
+- Added semantic differentiation of various name types (e,g. fs-name)

 Changes from version 06 to version 07:

 - Added type choices/enumerations based on textual definitions in 19770-2:2015